The history of BRWC/FOB began through the merger of two organizations: the Friends of the Blackstone and the Blackstone River Watershed Council.

-History of Friends of the Blackstone (FOB)
+How Friends of the Blackstone (FOB) began

-The success of these cleanups revolved around partnerships with local residents, businesses, and governments at both the state and federal levels.
-The FOB also urged the RI Department of Environmental Management Fish and Wildlife Division to stock the river with trout and to begin a diadromous fish study to bring herring back to the Blackstone River by building a series of fish ladders from Pawtucket to Cumberland.
+The success of these cleanups required partnerships with local residents, businesses, and governments at both the state and federal levels.
+FOB also urged the RI DEM Fish and Wildlife Division to stock the river with trout and begin a diadromous fish study to bring herring back to the Blackstone River by building a series of fish ladders from Pawtucket to Cumberland.

-History of the Blackstone River Watershed Council (BRWC)
+The History of Blackstone River Watershed Council (BRWC)

-On October 23, 2004, the membership voted to restructure and organize the organization into an autonomous 501(c)(3) corporation.
-The Blackstone River Watershed Council was incorporated in the State of Rhode Island on March 30, 2005 and given 501(c)(3) status in August of 2006, effective date January 28, 2005.
+The BRWC, founded in 1997, addressed an agenda of involvement in watershed planning.
+BRWC worked with RI DEM on a Blackstone River Action Plan.
+In addition, they helped to establish the nation’s first River’s Day and cleanups (e.g., Earth Day), advocacy and education.
+On October 23, 2004, the membership voted to restructure and reorganization into an autonomous 501(c)(3) corporation.
+The Blackstone River Watershed Council was incorporated in the State of Rhode Island on March 30, 2005 and given 501(c)(3) status in August 2006, which became effective on January 28, 2005.

-The organization was designated by the State of Rhode Island as the official stewards of the Blackstone River.
-This designation allows the BRWC/FOB to have standing in watershed-related projects.
-In 2010, we were awarded a Technical Assistance Grant (TAG) by the U.S. Environmental Protection Agency to guide us in commenting on all the phases of the remediation process for the Peterson Puritan Superfund Site OU-2.
+In 2010, the US Environmental Protection Agency awarded us a Technical Assistance Grant (TAG) to guide us in commenting on all the phases of the remediation process for the Peterson Puritan Superfund Site OU-2.
 As such, BRWC/FOB disseminates the data from the site and reports it to the local residents in language that is understandable via newsletters, meetings and our website.
 See PPS intranet project.

 As we continue to move forward…